gaelblondelle/PSysRoverInitialContrib/README.md

 Only initial committers listed in the [project proposal](https://www.polarsys.org/proposals/polarsys-rover) can contribute to this repo.

-Other contributions can be discussed on the project [mailing list](https://polarsys.org/mailman/listinfo/rover-dev), but will be integrated after the initial release.
+Other contributions can be discussed on the project [mailing list](https://polarsys.org/mailman/listinfo/rover-dev), but will be integrated after the initial contribution is validated by the Eclipse IP team.